jrbrowning/ollama-tools-api/RAG_docs/main/README.md__main.txt

 - Autonomous systems: Recursively decompose and execute

 Using precise terms clarifies what we're building: tool-calling with synthesis, not autonomous decision loops.

+### Clarification on previous 5 models

+An earlier version of this tutorial enabled a 5 models locally, with one GPU accelerated instance.
+While this technically works, the solution wasn't using best practices and has been removed to prevent any confusion.

+The course intention is to demonstrate tool-calling patterns in code.
+Elimination of the 5 model doesn't detract from this and makes the code more robust.
+For this reason, there are now 4 models instead of 5.

 ---
 Disclaimer: This course is an independent project.
 I am not affiliated with, sponsored by, or endorsed by any of the companies or creators of the tools mentioned.
 All opinions and statements are my own and do not represent those of any company.